jbellue/elektu/README.md

   * [ ] have another rotation when waiting for timeout
   * [X] ~~*cool selection when there's only one to select*~~ [2018-11-25]
 * [X] ~~*probably a lot more to get to feature parity...*~~ [2018-11-25]
+* [ ] Add the favicon back, without screwing it up like last time